humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

 ## Revenue spreading problem seems to be koan in 4clojure.com

+There was a business requirement, I called it as revenue spreading problem, in this enterprise software.

 Revenue spreading problem:
 1. For every order, there is a start date and end date of this order.
 The total days of an order are `(end date - start date + 1)`
 2. For every order, there is a net revenue of this order.